MiladBidi/projects/voting-app-gitops/README.md

   * Build image
   * Push image into registry

+#### Pipeline description

+workflow rules:\
+We specified when the pipeline will be executed in general:

+* ❌ If you are on the feature branch and have not given a Merge Request (MR) → nothing will be done.
+* ✅ If you have a MR to development branch → the pipeline will be executed.
+* ✅ If you have a MR to main branch → the pipeline will be executed.
+* Otherwise → nothing will be executed.

+That is, CI will be activated only when you have MR to `dev` or `main`.

+### Build Stage

+Example: build_vote

+A Docker image is built for the vote service

+It is only executed when the files in vote/**/* have changed and MR is `dev` or `main` → .

+The same logic applies to result and worker.
+👉 This means that only the service that has changed is built, not all services.

 #### Test Stage Overview

 Our CI/CD pipeline includes automated tests and code quality checks that run before building and pushing Docker images.
 These steps help us ensure that the code is correct, maintainable, and secure.